MikeGrace/geomaticly_php_class/README.md

 # Geomatic.ly PHP Class

 A php class to load your geomatic content.
-Visit geomatic.ly for documentation.
+Visit geomatic.ly/docs/php for documentation.

 ## Usage

+Set the config vars

+    public $apikey = 'YOUR SITE KEY';//api key for your site

 Load the class.